 Admission - Freshmen - Eligibility Index

-The eligibility index is the combination of the high school grade point average and scores on either the ACT or the SAT.
-Grade point averages (GPA) are based on grades earned in courses taken during the final three years of high school.
+The eligibility index is the combination of the high school GPA and scores on either the ACT or the SAT.
+GP is based on grades earned in courses taken during the final three years of high school.
 Included in calculation of GPA are grades earned in all college preparatory "a-g" subject requirements, and bonus points for approved honors courses.
 Up to eight semesters of honors courses taken in the last three years of high school, including up to two approved courses taken in the tenth grade can be accepted.
 Each unit of A in an honors course will receive a total of 5 points; B, 4 points; and C, 3 points.

 Note: CSU campuses will accept current and redesigned SAT scores (beginning in spring 2016) for admission eligibility.
 Applicants may submit scores from either test.

-A CSU Eligibility Index (EI) can be calculated by multiplying a grade point average by 800 and adding your total score on the SAT exam (mathematics and critical reading on the old SAT, or mathematics and Evidence-Based Reading and Writing on the new SAT) For students who took the ACT, multiply the grade point average by 200 and add ten times the ACT composite score.
-Persons who are California high school graduates (or residents of California for tuition purposes) need a minimum index of 2900 using the SAT or 694 using the ACT.
+A CSU Eligibility Index can be calculated by multiplying a GPA by 800 and adding the total score on the SAT exam (mathematics and critical reading on the old SAT, or mathematics and Evidence-Based Reading and Writing on the new SAT).
+For students who took the ACT, multiply the GPA by 200 and add 10 times the ACT composite score.
+Persons who are California high school graduates (or residents of California for tuition purposes) need a minimum index of 2900 using the old SAT or 2950 using the new SAT or 694 using the ACT.
 The Eligibility Index Table illustrates several combinations of required test scores and averages.
-The university has no current plans to include the writing scores from either of the admissions tests in the computation of the CSU Eligibility Index.
-Note: The minimum Eligibility Index requirement for admission to the Fall 2018 term will increase to 3570 using the SAT
+The university has no current plans to include the writing scores from either of the admission tests in the computation of the CSU Eligibility Index.

 Freshmen applicants to programs in the College of Engineering will be ranked using a modified eligibility index that will weigh the math section of the SAT more heavily that the evidence-based reading and writing/critical reading section.